dmitrio03/portfolio/_projects/fake-inc-excel-company.md

 ## How I'd use this in the room

 The Cash Flow Forecast tab is of interest to board members want to know if the organization is going to run out of money, specifically.
-Some organizations that are on shaky ground need to know how much runway they have, how many months of cash they have to pay the standard bills, and whether or not a line of credit is a good option to use at the moment.
+Some organizations that are on shaky ground need to know how much runway they have, how many months of cash they have to pay a standard month's bills, and whether or not a line of credit is a good option to use at the moment.
 This is the tool for them.
 It's a tool that is limited to cash and operating activities.

-Other tools that management will find useful are variance reports, in broad and granular form--which basically inform whether the company is spending what it said it would.
+Other tools that management will find useful are variance reports, in broad and granular form.
+Variances basically inform whether the company is spending what it said it would.
 In a **1:1 with a CEO or COO**, I'd go deeper into Variance by Program, since that's where full administrative expenses live, compared to the full program-line expenditure.
-For a program manager who oversees the (fictional) Sub-Saharan Africa program, I would share the Variance by Cost Center report, which shows line-by-line differentials between actual spending and what was budgeted for that particular program.
+For a program manager who oversees the (fictional) Sub-Saharan Africa program, for example, I would share the Variance by Cost Center report, which shows line-by-line differentials between actual spending and what was budgeted for that particular program.
 With an **auditor**, I'd start at the Trial Balance and walk backward: every balance traces to a schedule, every schedule traces to a documented assumption, and every assumption is labeled as exactly that — an assumption, not a fact dressed up as one.

 ## Explore the full workbook